sagemathinc/cocalc-docker/README.md

 ## What is CoCalc\-Docker?
 Run CoCalc for free for a small group on your own server or laptop!

-This is a free open\-source multiuser CoCalc server that you can _**very easily**_ install on your own computer or server using Docker.
+This is a single or multiuser CoCalc server that you can _**very easily**_ install on your own computer using Docker in a few minutes.
 If you need something to install on a cluster of servers using Kubernetes, see [cocalc\-cloud](https://doc.cocalc.com/cocalc-cloud.html).

 GitHub: https://github.com/sagemathinc/cocalc-docker